-Ethel, Louise, Harriet, and Gladys are known among Lafayette Avenue neighbors as “The Mount Storm Bridge Club.”
+Ethel, Harriet, Gladys, and Mae are known among Lafayette Avenue neighbors as “The Mount Storm Bridge Club.”
 (Mae’s mother Louise (Doe #62), an original member of the Bridge Club, disappeared in 2019 and sadly is presumed to be deceased.)

 Harriet is the calm and fearless leader whom the other does in her family group gladly follow.
 She likes a lot of time to wander alone, but at the first sign of trouble (such as an aggressive buck harassing the smaller females), she is right there to protect her family and lead them to safety.
 Her job as family leader and protector used to be shared with her big sis Doe #24, with whom she had an incredibly close bond, but sadly Doe #24 was killed by a speeding car on Ludlow in 2018.
 Since Doe #24’s untimely death, Harriet seems to have become closer to Gladys (Doe #49).
 At the time of this posting (September 2019), Harriet is ~6.5 years old.